Wildlife at the Lagoon

 Our many visitors to Bluff Cove Lagoon know it is a peaceful unspoilt wildlife habitat, teeming with penguins at the rookeries and on the long white sand beach.
 It is home to over 1,000 breeding pairs of Gentoo Penguins.
 One of the most magical experiences is when the inquisitive Gentoos come up close while you are sitting quietly watching them!

-We also have a small but growing breeding colony of King Penguins, presently with fifteen breeding pairs, their chicks and several juveniles.
+We also have a small but growing breeding colony of King Penguins, presently with twenty breeding pairs, their chicks and several juveniles.
 Magellanic Penguins visit throughout the summer from their nesting burrows on nearby East Island.
 Occasionally Rockhopper and Macaroni Penguins come to moult later in the season.

 Near by there is a colony of Kelp Gulls, with Dolphin Gulls and South American Terns nesting amongst them.
 Around the café are lots of smaller breeding birds including Two-banded Plovers, Black-throated Finches and White-rumped Sandpipers, scuttling in amongst the sea cabbage.